lucaschirruINAF/SRT-Documentation/antenna.rst

 Different RF filters are available for the LP-band receiver.
 Although it is a coaxial receiver package, the control system sees it as a group of three different receivers, each one with its own code:

-For the PPP receiver (P-band), there is one available filter (L2):  300--360 MHz (needed to exclude RFI at higher frequencies).
+For the PPP receiver (P-band), there is one available filter (L2):  300--360 MHz (which is needed to exclude RFI at higher frequencies).

 These are available for the LLP (L-band) configuration: